 - Optionally, in the Settings -> Building Floor plans view, add a floor plan by importing a bitmap image of the floor plan in one of the following formats: PNG or JPG.

-- Approve the nodes in the Settings -> Node Management view by dragging them from the list on to the map.
+- Approve the nodes in the Settings -> Node Management view by dragging them from the list on to the map (or from context menu in Nodes view).

 - Select the networks to visualize gathered data from using the network selector drop down on the Overview Screen.